 The Country Girl

-Laura (Elisa Donovan - The Dog Who Saved Christmas Vacation) manages to juggle being a single mum to her 9 year-old daughter Kelsey (Kirstin Dorn) as well as her high powered job as an executive in the city.
+Laura (Elisa Donovan - The Dog Who Saved Christmas Vacation) manages to juggle being a single mum to her 9 year-old daughter, Kelsey (Kirstin Dorn), as well as her high powered job as an executive in the city.
 And whilst Kelsey would love to see her father more than just a couple of times a year she loves her life and her friends in the city.
-But that all changes when Kelsey's father Dylan (Brad Rowe - Though None Go with Me) goes to court in his native Texas to increase his custody rights leading to Laura and Kelsey returning home to her father, Jack's (Tom Skerritt - The Velveteen Rabbit), ranch whilst Laura tries to deal with things in court.
-Forced to spend time at home, small town charms start to rub off on Laura as well as her estranged husband who is clearly a changed man.
+But that all changes when Kelsey's father, Dylan (Brad Rowe - Though None Go with Me), goes to court in his native Texas to increase his custody rights, which causes Laura and Kelsey to return home to her father, Jack's (Tom Skerritt - The Velveteen Rabbit), ranch whilst Laura tries to deal with things in court.
+Forced to spend time back at home, small town charms start to rub off on Laura as well as her estranged husband who is clearly a changed man.

 Shown on Hallmark Movies & Mystery I would have to say that there isn't really much mystery to "Your Love Never Fails", also known as "A Valentine's Date", as it unsurprisingly reworks the whole city girl storyline heading back home, in this case to rural Texas, where old feelings are rekindled.
 Now in fairness in some of these made for TV movies the rekindling is with a former high school boyfriend where this one sees an estranged married couple challenging each other over custody of their daughter who discover they still have feelings for each other.
 But the over all feeling which "Your Love Never Fails" delivers is one of easy to watch romantic fun which doesn't challenge the audience because in the end it is familiar.